 D. Retention of Signed Contracts

 Signed business Contracts are to be maintained by the Purchasing Department.
 Signed academic Contracts are to be maintained by the Office of the Provost.
 Signed employment Contracts are to be maintained by the Office of Human Resources.
 All other signed Contracts should be forwarded to the Office of General Counsel for retention.
+All signed Contracts should also be forwarded to the Office of General Counsel for retention.
 All signed Contracts must be maintained for the period required by applicable law.